robin-raymond/zax.io/basics.md

 void                // declared a contained value occupies a location within a
-                    // `type` without allocating space for the contained value resolve             // controls when a declaration should resolve return              // controls code generation for the return statement tab-stop            // sets the tab-stop for the source that follows time                // time of compile as a string literal unlikely            // indicates a code paths is less likely to execute (for
+                    // `type` without allocating space for the contained value resolve             // controls when a declaration should resolve tab-stop            // sets the tab-stop for the source that follows time                // time of compile as a string literal unlikely            // indicates a code paths is less likely to execute (for
-                    // compiler and CPU optimization) virtual             // forces a function on a `type` to be inserted into a
-                    // virtual table for C++ ABI compatibility warning             // display a warning or control compiler warning behaviors
+                    // compiler and CPU optimization) warning             // display a warning or control compiler warning behaviors
 ````